Subject Matter

 6. Obligations of Retailers

-Retailers must visibly display the COSH! window sticker with QR code at each point of sale.
+Retailers must display the COSH! window sticker with QR code visibly at each point of sale.

 7. Suspension and Termination of the Agreement

-8. Bankruptcy or Cessation of Activities
+8. Insolvency or Cessation of Activities

 9. Access to Dashboards and Data